Stitti/MFaaS/README.md

 # MFaaS
-**Modern Family as a Service**
+**Modern Family as a Service.**

 This is an api with which you can get quotes from modern family.
 You can filter by the actor or the content of the quote.
-Or you can just get random quotes
+Or you can just get random quotes.

 ![](modern-family-header.gif)